uname -p

 Plesk uses a ‘psa’ database to store all the data and values.
 This data can be easily retrieved at any point of time using the Mysql queries.

-How to access the psa database in Plesk?
+How to access the Plesk ‘psa’ database in Linux?

-SSH to your server as root. and execute the mysql command.
+SSH to your server as root and execute the following command.
 The /etc/psa/.psa.shadow file contains the Plesk admin password.

 # mysql -uadmin -p`cat /etc/psa/.psa.shadow`

-You will be taken to the Mysql prompt.
-To switch to the psa database, execute,
+You will be connected to the Mysql server.
+To use psa database, execute

 mysql> use psa;